Women in Turkey: Turkish Republic

-During the Turkish War of Independence, Kara Fatma, a widow, proved herself as a successful militia leader.
+During the Turkish War of Independence, Fatma Seher Erden, also called Kara Fatma, proved herself as a successful militia leader.

 After the founding of the Turkish Republic in 1923, the feminist movement gradually became part of the Kemalist modernization efforts.
 Polygamy was banned, divorce and inheritance rights were made equal.
 Mustafa Kemal had the ambition to make Turkey a new modern secular nation.
 In 1925, the Turkish government introduced a new Family Law modelled after the Swiss Family Law, and in the same year, it banned the fez.
 In 1928, the Turkish government removed the official religion provision from the constitution.

+Photographs from the December 8, 1934, issue of Akşam newspaper, showing the Turkish Women's Union's rally in Beyazıt.

 Mustafa Kemal viewed modern clothing as an essential visual symbol of the new secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear (for example, the fez) for men, he never introduced a ban against the hijab.
 However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance were men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid-1920s, upper and middle class Turkish women started to appear unveiled in public.
 In the 1930s, Turkey gave full political rights to women, including the right to elect and be elected locally (in 1930) and nationwide (in 1934).
 Granted by Mustafa Kemal Atatürk, Turkish women gained women's suffrage before women in many European countries such as France, Italy and Greece.
 There still remained, however, a large discrepancy between formal rights and the social position of women.

 In the 1980s, women's movements became more independent of the efforts to modify the state.
 After the 1980 Turkish coup d'état, women from both urban and academic milieus began to meet in reading groups and discuss feminist literature together.
 In these "awareness-raising groups", which were established notably in Istanbul, Ankara, and Izmir, they criticized the standard construction of the family as well as the gender-specific role behavior that was forced on women.
 The movement was criticized for being feminist because of western influence, of being middle class, as well as criticized by the socialists for being reformist and liberal.
 Independent feminist women's magazines were founded to expose the frequency of sexual harassment and violence against women. Şirin Tekeli, Stella Ovadia and Gülnur Savran were some notable women in the movement.
 They were part of the TUMAS trade union which they organized, which they hoped would be a democratic and egalitarian organization.
 The feminists published articles in Somut, which subsequently became the most widely spread paper among Turkish women.